-Opinion on the Governance Framework
+Opinion on the governance framework

 - 6.2 The review of the effectiveness of the governance framework identifies that the arrangements continue to be fit for purpose and reasonable assurance can be given that the framework is operating adequately in practice.
-This opinion considers the progress made on governance issues raised in the last AGS. - 6.3 The council's governance arrangements were affected by the pandemic but have proven to be resilient to the demands placed upon it.
-Although the arrangements are adequate, there are some areas which will require further consideration and monitoring during 2022/23 and these are covered in the action plan in section 7.
+This opinion considers the progress made on governance issues raised in the last AGS. - 6.3 The council's governance arrangements are adequate, there are some areas which will require further consideration and monitoring during 2023/24 and these are covered in the action plan in section 7. - 6.4 No review can provide absolute assurance; this statement is intended to provide reasonable assurance that there is an ongoing process for reviewing the governance framework and its operation in practice. - 6.5 The Audit and Accounts Committee will have responsibility for ensuring the delivery of the actions needed to improve the council's governance framework.

-- 6.4 No review can provide absolute assurance; this statement is intended to provide reasonable assurance that there is an ongoing process for reviewing the governance framework and its operation in practice. - 6.5 The Audit and Accounts Committee will have responsibility for ensuring the delivery of the actions needed to improve the council's governance framework.
+7. Action plan: governance areas for 2023/24

-7. Action Plan: Governance Areas for 2022/23
+- 7.1 To identify significant governance areas for the council which will need to be addressed in the next financial year (2023/24), the council considers a number of evidence sources, which include: - Analysis of responses from Service Directors to a short questionnaire which provides a self-assessment of compliance with the Code of Corporate Governance. - Attendance of all Senior Managers at a network meeting to collate information on key areas for the Annual Governance Statement. - Identification of key governance areas for the council's significant partnerships. - A meeting of key officers charged with co-ordinating governance of the council to discuss emerging governance areas (Corporate Governance Working Group). - Consideration of risks identified in the Organisation Risk Register. - Issues identified through the work of internal audit in 2022/23. - Overview and consideration of governance areas by the Strategic Leadership Team. - Where appropriate, carrying forward elements of action points from 2022/23 if substantial actions are still needing to be addressed and further monitoring is required.

-- 7.1 To identify significant governance areas for the council which will need to be addressed in the next financial year (2022/23), the council considers a number of evidence sources, which include: - Analysis of responses from Heads of Service to a short questionnaire which provides a self-assessment of compliance with the Code of Corporate Governance. - Attendance of all Senior Managers at a network meeting to collate information on key areas for the AGS. - Identification of key governance areas for the council's significant partnerships. - A meeting of key officers charged with co-ordinating governance of the council to discuss emerging governance areas (Corporate Governance Working Group). - Consideration of risks identified in the Organisation Risk Register. - Issues identified through the work of internal audit in 2021/22. - Overview and consideration of governance areas by the Strategic Leadership Team. - Where appropriate, carrying forward elements of action points from 2021/22 if substantial actions still needing to be addressed and further monitoring is required. - 7.3 The governance areas selected for 2022/23 have been informed by the outcome of the review of the effectiveness of governance for 2021/22.
+7.3 The governance areas selected for 2023/24 have been informed by the outcome of the review of the effectiveness of governance for 2022/23.